Delivering top-notch customer support is an essential part of running a business.

 - You’re making fundamental changes to your approach to customer support

 Maybe it’s as simple as adding more numbers to your team.
 When recruiting and hiring new support staff members in general, look to your current top-performing employees for guidance.
-Analyzing their performance metrics, along with any feedback and suggestions you can elicit from them, will help you identify high-quality candidates to consider bringing aboard.
+Analyzing their employee evaluation forms for an overview of their performance metrics, along with any feedback and suggestions you can elicit from them, will help you identify high-quality candidates to consider bringing aboard.